arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-ble/content.md

 ## 2. Install the ArduinoBLE library

-You will need to install the ArduinoBLE library on your Arduino IDE you are using.
-For this example we will use the Regular Arduino IDE.
-To install the library go to : **File -> Manage Libarary ->** type **ArduinoBLE**  and click **Install**.
+You will need to install the ArduinoBLE library in the Arduino IDE you are using.
+For this example we will use the classic Arduino IDE.
+To install the library go to : **Tools -> Manage Libararies...** type **ArduinoBLE**  and click **Install**.

 ![por_ard_ble_basic_setup](assets/por_ard_ble_arduino_library.png?sanitize=true)

-## 3. Add the BLE sketch
+## 3. Create the BLE Sketch

-Let's program the Portenta with the classic blink example to check if the connection to the board works.
+Let's program the Portenta with the following example sketch.
+If the BLE module can be initialized correctly, you will see the blue LED lighting up for one second after uploading the sketch.
+If it fails you will see the red LED lighting up instead.
 Copy and paste the following code into a new sketch in your IDE.

 ```
 #include <ArduinoBLE.h>

-BLEService ledService("19b10000-e8f2-537e-4f6c-d104768a1214"); // BLE LED Service
+BLEService ledService("19b10000-e8f2-537e-4f6c-d104768a1214");

 // BLE LED Switch Characteristic - custom 128-bit UUID, read and writable by central
 BLEByteCharacteristic switchCharacteristic("19b10000-e8f2-537e-4f6c-d104768a1214", BLERead | BLEWrite);

-const int ledPin = LED_BUILTIN; // pin to use for the LED
+const int ledPin = LED_BUILTIN; // Pin to use for the LED

 void setup() {
   Serial.begin(9600);